Olivier-Boudeville/us-web/doc/us-certificates.rst

 Various `types of files <https://crypto.stackexchange.com/questions/43697/what-is-the-difference-between-pem-csr-key-and-crt-and-other-such-file-ext>`_ are involved in the process:

-- a ``.key`` file contains any type of key, here this is a RSA private key; typically ``letsencrypt.key`` will contain the one generated by the agent on behalf of the US-Server (so that it can sign the nonce provided by Let's Encrypt, and thus prove that it controls the key pair), while, for a ``baz.foobar.org`` virtual host, ``baz.foobar.org.key`` will be used
+- a ``.key`` file contains any type of key, here this is a RSA private key; typically ``letsencrypt-agent.key-I``, where ``I`` is an increasing integer, will contain the PEM RSA private key generated by the certificate agent ``I`` on behalf of the US-Server (so that it can sign the nonces provided by Let's Encrypt, and thus prove that it controls the corresponding key pair), while, for a ``baz.foobar.org`` virtual host, ``baz.foobar.org.key`` will be generated and used (another PEM RSA private key)
 - a ``.pem`` (*Privacy-enhanced Electronic Mail*) file just designates a Base64-encoded content with header and footer lines; here it stores an ASN.1 (precisely a Base64-encoded DER) certificate
-- ``.csr`` corresponds to a PKCS#10 *Certificate Signing Request*; it contains information (encoded as PEM or DER) such as the public key and common name required by a Certificate Authority to create and sign a certificate for the requester (ex: ``baz.foobar.org.csr``)
+- ``.csr`` corresponds to a PKCS#10 *Certificate Signing Request*; it contains information (encoded as PEM or DER) such as the public key and common name required by a Certificate Authority to create and sign a certificate for the requester (ex: ``baz.foobar.org.csr`` will be a PEM certificate request)
 - ``.crt`` is the actual certificate (encoded as PEM or DER as well), usually a X509v3 one (ex: ``baz.foobar.org.crt``); it contains the public key and also much more information (most importantly the signature by the Certificate Authority over the data and public key, of course)

 We must determine:

 - the size of the RSA key of the agent; the higher the better, hence: 4096
-- where the certificate-related files will be stored: in the ``certificates`` subdirectory of the US-Web data directory, i.e. the one designated by the ``us_web_data_dir`` key in US-Web's configuration file (hence it is generally the ``/var/local/us-web/us-web-data`` or ``/opt/universal-server/us_web-x.y.z/us-web-data`` directories)
+- where the certificate-related files will be stored: in the ``certificates`` subdirectory of the US-Web data directory, i.e. the one designated by the ``us_web_data_dir`` key in US-Web's configuration file (hence it is generally the ``/var/local/us-web/us-web-data`` or ``/opt/universal-server/us_web-x.y.z/us-web-data`` directory)

 The precise support for X.509 certificates (use, and possibly generation and renewal) is determined by the ``certificate_support`` key of the US-Web configuration file:

-- if not specified or set to ``no_certificates``, then no certificate will be used, and thus no https will be available
+- if not specified or set to ``no_certificates``, then no certificate will be used, and thus no https support will be available
 - if set to ``use_existing_certificates``, then relevant certificates are supposed to pre-exist, and will be used as are (with no automatic renewal thereof done by US-Web)
 - if set to ``renew_certificates``, then relevant certificates will be generated at start-up (none re-used), used since then, and will be automatically renewed whenever appropriate

 .. comment letsencrypt-erlang must be able to write on the webserver, at the root of the website.

-When a proper certificate is available, the US webserver promotes automatically any HTTP request into a HTTPS one, see the `us_web_port_forwarder <https://github.com/Olivier-Boudeville/us-web/blob/master/src/us_web_port_forwarder.erl>`_ module for that (based on relevant routing rules).
+When a proper certificate is available and enabled, the US webserver promotes automatically any HTTP request into a HTTPS one, see the `us_web_port_forwarder <https://github.com/Olivier-Boudeville/us-web/blob/master/src/us_web_port_forwarder.erl>`_ module for that (based on relevant routing rules).

 Standard, basic firewall settings are sufficient to enable interactions with Let's Encrypt, as it is the US-Web agent that initiates the TCP connection to Let's Encrypt, which is to check the challenge(s) through regular http accesses done to the webserver expected to be available at the domain of interest.

+The US-Web server must be able to write in the web content tree, precisely to write files in the ``well-known/acme-challenge/`` subdirectory of the web root.